dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/Readme.md

 **Warning:** Configuration information is located in config folder in the config_core.py.
 This configuration while fully functional only currently has a handful of variables.

 **Info:** Modular by design.
 It was made as a newer more featureful Alexa-to-Home Assistant bridge for integration of home assistant in Alexa.
-The feature is able to be disabled if needed or even removed just for the pure Lambda Execution Unit.
+This feature is able to be disabled if needed or even removed just for the pure Lambda Execution Unit.

 ---